 Triaminic Vapor Patch

-If you or a loved one have experienced any dangerous symptoms or unusual medical conditions while using the Triaminic Vapor Patch, you should first contact your doctor or other healthcare professional.
-You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by Triaminic Vapor Patch Use use.
+If you or a loved one has experienced any serious complications while using the Triaminic Vapor Patch, you should first contact your doctor or other healthcare professional.
+It may also be in your best interests to meet with an experienced attorney to discuss your options and protect your right to compensation.

 Go here to learn more about an attorney's role in a pharmaceutical liability case.